jhallen/joes-sandbox/pcb/dash/readme.md

     DCM -itop -lfirst+second -oout

-The commnd line length is very limited in MS-DOS, so you may also provide all of the names in a text command file.
-In this case you invoke DCM like
+The commnd line length is very limited in MS-DOS, so you may also provide all of the names in a text command file (this mimics the MS-DOS LINK command).
+In this case you invoke DCM like this:
-this:

     DCM @list